 In RCA, we suffer from many different addictions and dysfunctions.
 In this group, we ask that you be mindful of crosstalk, appropriate dress and who and what appears on your screen.
 At any time anyone can send a gentle reminder message to a couple, or message safety to ALL.
 The facilitators will stop the sharing and address the issue.

-5 minutes before meeting ends – read next page on 7th Tradition]
+- 5 minutes before meeting ends – Read next section on 7th Tradition

-Now is the time we practice the Seventh Tradition that states we are self-supporting through our own contributions.
+Now is the time we practice the Seventh Tradition which states we are self-supporting through our own contributions.
 Your group contributions go to newcomer welcome packets, group expenses such as the Trailblazers web-site, as well as support of RCA World Services.
 Be mindful of your own needs first, and give only as you can.
-Remember when it is your turn to donate: “3 to survive, and 5 to thrive.
 Please go to www.rcatrailblazers.org and push the 7th Tradition button to make your contribution via PayPal.

-[if a speaker couple meeting] Let’s thank our speakers!
+[If a speaker couple meeting, say:] Let’s thank our speakers!

-[On last Sunday of the month say: We encourage everyone to stay for the business meeting today.
-Please help us keep our group working well!]
+[On last Sunday of the month say:] We encourage everyone to stay for the business meeting today.
+Please help us keep our group working well!
+The business meeting will begin at 40 past the hour to allow for newcomers to connect in fellowship.

-If not the last Sunday: You are welcome to stay on the video channel for fellowship after the meeting.
+[If not the last Sunday, say:] You are welcome to stay on the video channel for fellowship after the meeting.

 In closing, we would like to say that the opinions expressed here were strictly those of the person who gave them.
 Take what you like and leave the rest.

-Would [secretary selects a member] read Page 59 in the 4th edition
+Would [secretary selects a member] read: Page 59 in the basic text (4th edition)

 If we are honest about our commitment and painstaking about working the Twelve Steps together, we will quickly be amazed at how soon our love returns.
 We are going to know a new freedom and a new happiness.
 We will learn how to play and have fun together.
 As we experience mutual forgiveness we will not regret the past nor wish to shut the door on it.
 Trust in each other will return.
 We will comprehend the word serenity, and we will know peace.